usamadarwashi/Cells-Manager-Backend/README.md

 Full-Application using Angular and Spring boot.

 ## Overview
-This project is a full-stack application that leverages the Spring framework on the backend to interact with a telecom company's API endpoint.
+This project leverages Spring boot framework on the backend to interact with a telecom company's API endpoint.
 The application is designed to filter and manipulate the incoming data based on user input, ultimately presenting the refined information in JSON format.
 On the frontend, Angular is employed to interface with the APIs, enabling the presentation of this data through a user-friendly table and interactive chart visualizations.

 ## Technologies Used
 - *Angular [Version 16.2.1]:* Angular is a popular open-source framework for building web applications.
 It provides a structured way to create dynamic and responsive front-end interfaces for your web application.